LETTING GO OF CLUTTER

 When I come into someones home to support them to eliminate clutter, there is usually an underlying issue that has been buried in a sense under the clutter, by working together, you can uncover what the real issue is and this will support you to let go off what is holding you back.

 Clarity brings with it a flow and simplicity that creates a harmonious house.

 The preciousness of order and the clarity it brings.

 Everything starts with you

 Below is the Before and After of Kirstin's wardrobe decluttering process.

-When you start small and consistently working through the house.
-What you have done actually supports you to keep clearing.
+When you start small and consistently work through the house, what you have done supports you to keep going.
 It will feel so AMAZING.

 My marker if something is starting to slip is my dinning room table.
 I will notice that I can come in and drop things there and then not get back to them.
 It is great because it is in the heart of the house so it can't be hidden.
 It's in my face.
 It's so easy to just drop things there as I walk in.
 All these are little signs saying STOP there is something going on that I need to look at.

 Finding what rhythm suits you is a way to support yourself.
 What works for you to stay organised.
 No one can do it for you.
 The commitment has to come from you.
 By having little routines that work for you. e.g. Do a little pick up before you go to bed.
 Clean up as you are preparing meals.
 Pick the little things that stand out for you, that you will notice instantly.
 This way you are making markers that will bring your attention to what is going on.
 We just have to stop and feel what is going on.